quangtientcbp2/urdu-quran-hadith-islamic-content-database-api-hub/README.md

 # 📌 Purpose of This Repository

-Designed for **Urdu-speaking developers** who want authentic Islamic data from trusted and officially supervised platforms:
+This repository is designed specifically for **Urdu-speaking developers** who need authentic Islamic content from reliable, supervised platforms.

+It unifies access to:

-- **IslamHouse.com** → Books, fatwas, articles, audio, video, classifications
+- **IslamHouse.com** → Books, fatwas, articles, audio, video, Urdu content, classifications
-- **QuranEnc.com** → Urdu Quran translations & tafsir
+- **QuranEnc.com** → Urdu Quran translation & tafsir
-- **HadeethEnc.com** → Authentic hadith with Urdu translations
+- **HadeethEnc.com** → Authentic hadith with Urdu translation

-All content is supervised, reliable, and free.
+All content is free, trusted, and supervised by official teams.

 ---